NicholasBHubbard/Yabsm/README.md

   + =*_monthly_want=: Do you want to take a snapshot on the first day of every month?

-* How does YABSM work?
+* How does YABSM work internally?
   YABSM simply writes cronjobs to =/etc/crontab= that call a script that will take new snapshots and delete appropriate snapshots.